 - Or perhaps a higher level must be established, such as medical certification of the need for nursing home care.

-Shopping for LTC policies
+Shopping for long term care insurance policies

 - And in the case of a progressive illness like PD, the types of services they cover can burn through your eligible benefit quickly.